faranalytics/port_agent/README.md

 An instance of an `Agent` facilitates communication across threads.
 The `Agent` can be used in order to register a function in one thread and call it from another thread.
 Calls may be made from the main thread to a worker thread, and conversely from a worker thread to the main thread.

-Late binding registrants will be called with previously awaited invocations; thus addressing the race condition.
+Late binding registrants will be called with previously awaited invocations; thus preventing a race condition.
 This means that you may await a call to a function that has not yet been registered.
 Once the function is registered in the *other* thread it will be called and its return value or `Error` will be marshalled back to the caller.

 Please see the [Examples](#examples) for variations on the `Agent`'s usage.